infoscout/boomerang/README.md

 If the request object is provided, Boomerang will record the executor of the job (using the authenticated user in the request).
 However, the request object will not be included in the `perform_async` method.

 Overriding the `perform_sync()` method allows you to run steps synchronously for every job (regardless of the goal size), although variables in the scope of this function are not accessible in the `perform_async()` method, so any work done here that should be accessible during `perform_async()` must be saved to the database.

+Setting the `celery_queue` class attribute will cause a Boomerang Task to use that specific queue.
+By default it is not set and will therefore use the default celery queue.